mo-geometry/bushings_function/README.md

 γ(a, x) and Γ(a) are the lower incomplete gamma function, and gamma function respectively [(see wolfram)](https://mathworld.wolfram.com/IncompleteGammaFunction.html).

-θ ranges from 0 to 2π in Bushing's function, and from 0 to π for the surface of revolution.
+θ ranges from 0 to 2π in bushing's function, and from 0 to π for the surface of revolution.

 The functions α(θ) and β(θ) are given by either
 ```